manwar/python-guide/introduction-to-python.md

 #### any(iterable)

-Similar to `all()`, but it expects atleast one condition to be true
+Similar to `all()`, but it expects atleast one condition to be true.

     def contains_digit(n):
         for c in n: